-\textbf{BEV Semantic Mapping} \Fref{fig:aBEV} illustrates qualitative results of BEV semantic mapping experiments.
+\Fref{fig:aBEV} illustrates qualitative results of semantic BEV mapping experiments.
 On \RELLIS, our method effectively suppresses noisy vegetation predictions and yields cleaner boundaries along roads and traversable ground.
 On \OFFROAD, it preserves thin structures and produces sharp guardrail predictions that baselines often miss.
 On \KITTI, it reconstructs a more complete and consistent road surface even with sparse mapping input.